robertegj/profile-intro/readme.md

 # Whoami
-I am someone who enjoys learning, making, and sharing.
+Someone who enjoys learning, making, and sharing.
+Curringly living in the USA
 I ❤️ ...
 - 🎸
 - 💻